thibautldz/BLE_Scanner/readme.txt

 @par Application Description

-This example is to demonstrate Point-to-Point communication using BLE component.
+This example is to demonstrate a connectable scanner using BLE component.

+Repertory : STM32CubeWB\Projects\P-NUCLEO-WB55.Nucleo\Applications\BLE\BLE_Scanner

-Two STM32WB55xx boards are used, one acting as GATT client, and one as GATT server.
+A STM32WB55xx boards is used, acting as GAP Central & GATT client.
-For example, BLE_p2pClient application is downloaded in a Nucleo board (MB1355C) and BLE P2P_Server application in a USB DONGLE board (MB1293C).
+This Application works with the 1.9 release.

 @par Keywords